NikolasEnt/Advanced-Lane-Lines/README.md

 The algorithm demonstrated ability to correctly identify lane lines on the [project_video.mp4](https://github.com/NikolasEnt/Advanced-Lane-Lines/blob/master/video_proc/project_video_proc.mp4), [challenge_video.mp4](https://github.com/NikolasEnt/Advanced-Lane-Lines/blob/master/video_proc/harder_challenge_video_proc.mp4) and to some extent on the [harder_challenge_video.mp4](https://github.com/NikolasEnt/Advanced-Lane-Lines/blob/master/video_proc/harder_challenge_video_proc.mp4).

 Probably, radius of road curvature is underestimated (about 400 m for the *project_video.mp4*) because of not accurate enough scale determination.
+Nevertheless, it is a correct value in order of magnitude.

+It should be noted that the algorithm assumes lane lines parallelity on the warped images (for example, when it uses equidistant to draw an absent line), which is not true in case of hilly terrain and in such situations the algorithm may fail.

 Despite of usage of adaptive sensors, which allow to perform quite well in different conditions, the algorithm may fail in difficult light conditions, in case of flares or glares.
 It should be mentioned that most of glares from the dashboard on the windshield may be eliminated by shielding of camera by a simple visor.